swapniel99/keyvalstore/README.md

 * It uses a priority queue internally to keep track of key value pairs to be deleted after expiry.

 # Instructions: How to run
-1.Obtain a copy of the project using:	go get github.com/swapniel99/cs733 2.Change directory to cs733 : cd $GOPATH/src/github.com/swapniel99/cs733
-3.Run the test script using following commands: go test
+1.Obtain a copy of the project using:	go get github.com/swapniel99/keyvalstore 2.Change directory to keyvalstore : cd $GOPATH/src/github.com/swapniel99/keyvalstore 3.Run the test script using following commands: go test

 # Protocol specification